kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 ### Example of non-conflicting merge:

-Having two overrides with a common *key prefix* ("a.b"):
+Two overrides with a common *key prefix* ("a.b"):

 ```
 "a.b.c": "first"
 "a.b.d": "second"
 ```

-Installer yields correct output:
+The Installer yields correct output:

 ```
 a: